Relationships don’t always last – that’s a universal truth.

 What If The Relationship Is Over?

-If your relationship is over and you’re struggling to come to a mutual agreement with your ex regarding your separation or divorce, speak to us about mediation.
+If your relationship is over and you’re struggling to come to a mutual agreement with your ex regarding your separation or divorce, speak to us about family mediation.

-Move On Mediation in Perth helps you do just that – move on quickly and with the least stress possible.
+Move On Mediation helps you do just that – move on quickly and with the least stress possible.

-Our divorce mediator in Perth can chat to you confidentially and try to mediate a positive outcome for you and your ex.
+Our accredited family mediator in Perth, Ian Shann, can chat to you confidentially and try to mediate a positive outcome for you and your ex.

 Get in touch with us today.